Uberspace/lab/source/guide_restic.rst

 .. note:: Releases can be followed on the Github repository: https://github.com/restic/restic/releases or with the update feed_.

-The binaries can be updated by using the ``~/restic/restic self-update`` command or by building from source again.
+The binaries can be updated by using the ``restic self-update`` command or by building from source again.

 .. _feed: https://github.com/restic/restic/releases.atom